Saturday, February 3, 2024

 I find a larger garage, better neighborhood.

-Bilbo is skeptical but watches from his blanket
+Bilbo is skeptical, watching from his blanket

-which I haven’t the heart to pack as I load
+which I haven’t the heart to pack

-the old pickup, until I heft the final box.
+until I heft the final box.

-against my chest and—first time ever—licks my face.
+first time ever—licks my face.
+I stagger

-I stagger against his weight, nearly fall backward.
+against his weight, nearly fall backward.

 His eyes are closed.
 Tongue, almost dry.